• Skip to main content

 Banana Panna Cotta

 Silky, creamy, and full of banana flavor!
-If you love bananas, then Banana Panna Cotta is one of the desserts you just can't get enough of.
+If you love bananas, Banana Panna Cotta is a dessert with your name written all over it!

 *Disclaimer - This recipe was originally published in 2011.
 I'm working hard to update all my older recipes with recipe cards, new photos, and additional recipe information.
 But, getting to all of them will take time.
 Please bear with me.
 In the meantime let me assure you that this recipe is still a winner and one I'm sure you'll be well pleased with when you make it at home.